 You were driving along, thinking about how you were going to resolve a sticky situation in your life, and not paying attention to the speedometer.
 The next thing you knew, you saw the lights of a police car in your mirror.
 You pulled over, to be issued a traffic ticket for exceeding the maximum speed by 16-25 mph.

 Speeding is the most common reason for police to issue traffic tickets in Pittsburgh, and those tickets can add up to big headaches.
 They can trigger points being added to your license, require you to pay large fines, and make your insurance premiums rise.
 You could even lose your driver’s license.
 This is where our attorneys at Logue Law Group can help you.
 Logue Law has the most reliable Pittsburgh Speeding Ticket Lawyers, and we can aid you minimize these issues, or even avoid them altogether.
-We have the most experienced and skilled Criminal Lawyers in the Pittsburgh area.Facts About Speeding
+We have the most experienced and skilled Criminal Defense Attorneys in the Pittsburgh area.Facts About Speeding

 In Pittsburgh, driving over the speed limit is illegal.
 If an expressway or street does not have a speed limit sign, you are expected to follow the below-mentioned guidelines: